Psychrophile

 The lichen Xanthoria elegans can continue to photosynthesize at −24 C.

 Psychrophiles /ˈsaɪkroʊˌfaɪl/ or cryophiles (adj. psychrophilic or cryophilic) are extremophilic organisms that are capable of growth and reproduction in low temperatures, ranging from −20 C to 20 C. They are found in places that are permanently cold, such as the polar regions and the deep sea.
 They can be contrasted with thermophiles, which are organisms that thrive at unusually high temperatures, and mesophiles at intermediate temperatures.
 Psychrophile is Greek for 'cold-loving', from Ancient Greek ψυχρός 'cold, frozen'.

-Many such organisms are bacteria or archaea, but some eukaryotes such as lichens, snow algae, phytoplankton, fungi, and wingless midges, are also classified as psychrophiles.
+Many such organisms are bacteria or archaea, but some are eukaryotes such as phytoplankton, and multicellular organisms such as lichens, snow algae, worms, fungi, and wingless midges.

 Biology

 Snow surface with snow algae Chlamydomonas nivalis.

 Habitat

 The cold environments that psychrophiles inhabit are ubiquitous on Earth, as a large fraction of the planetary surface experiences temperatures lower than 10 C. They are present in permafrost, polar ice, glaciers, snowfields and deep ocean waters.
 These organisms can also be found in pockets of sea ice with high salinity content.
 Microbial activity has been measured in soils frozen below −39 C. In addition to their temperature limit, psychrophiles must also adapt to other extreme environmental constraints that may arise as a result of their habitat.
 These constraints include high pressure in the deep sea, and high salt concentration on some sea ice.